Boris Zhukov: World Wrestling Federation (1987–1991)

 Harrell debuted in the World Wrestling Federation in October 1987, once again performing as "Boris Zhukov".
+In fact, he legally changed his name to Boris Zhukov at this time in order to retain the legal rights to the name.
 He formed a villainous tag team with fellow pseudo-Russian Nikolai Volkoff (whose previous tag partner The Iron Sheik had just been fired by the WWF) known as "The Bolsheviks".
 Over the following 15 months, The Bolsheviks competed against teams such as The British Bulldogs, The Killer Bees, The Powers of Pain, The Rougeau Brothers, and The Young Stallions.
 Both men entered the 1988 Royal Rumble, which was won by Jim Duggan.
 In October 1988, Zhukov took part in the King of the Ring tournament, losing to Mike Sharpe in the first round.
+That same month the Bolsheviks unsuccessfully challenged fellow heels Demolition for the WWF World Tag Team Championship in a match, later released on a Demolition VHS compilation, where the crowds cheered Demolition who turned babyface a month later at the Survivor Series after teaming with the Bolsheviks.

 The Bolsheviks separated in early 1989 after Volkoff temporarily departed the WWF, with Zhukov competing as a single wrestler.
 His regular opponents included Paul Roma, Ronnie Garvin, and Tim Horner.
 In September 1989, Volkoff returned to the WWF and reformed their tag team.
 In December 1989, The Bolsheviks began a lengthy series of matches with The Bushwhackers.
-At WrestleMania VI in April 1990, The Bolsheviks lost to The Hart Foundation in a squash.
+At WrestleMania VI in April 1990, The Bolsheviks lost to The Hart Foundation in a squash. and days later again failed to capture the World tag team title from Demolition in another squash.

-The Bolsheviks permanently disbanded in May 1990, with Volkoff turning face by embracing America and feuding with Zhukov.
+The Bolsheviks permanently disbanded in May 1990 after a further crushing defeat by the Rockers, with Volkoff turning face by embracing America and feuding with Zhukov.
 After the feud ended in August 1990, Zhukov faced Koko B. Ware in a series of matches.
-At Survivor Series 1990, Zhukov teamed with Sato, Sgt.
-Slaughter, and Tanaka as "The Mercenaries", losing to "The Alliance" (Volkoff, The Bushwhackers, and Tito Santana).
+At Survivor Series 1990, Zhukov teamed with his former Cobra Corps partner Sgt.
+Slaughter plus "The Orient Express" (Sato, and Tanaka) as "The Mercenaries", losing to "The Alliance" (Volkoff, The Bushwhackers, and Tito Santana).

 Zhukov left the WWF in February 1991.